Financial Aid Policy

 David Geffen School of Drama participates in the Yellow Ribbon Program under the Post-9/11 GI Bill®, which allows it to enter into an agreement with the Veterans Administration to fund education expenses to eligible individuals who apply to the program.
 Students should contact the School’s registrar for enrollment certification.

 No prior course credits are accepted for the successful completion of the program of study in any of the eight theatrical disciplines offered at the School.
 This includes the Master of Fine Arts, Certificate in Drama, and one-year special student and one-year Technical Internship Certificate.
-However, veterans who leave the School and are later readmitted pursuant to the U.S. Military Leave Readmissions Policy (discussed in the chapter Training at David Geffen School of Drama: A Policy Overview) will receive credit for all School course work completed prior to their leave, and these veterans will return to Yale with the same enrolled status last held and same academic status.
+However, veterans who leave the School and are later readmitted pursuant to the U.S. Military Leave Readmissions Policy (discussed in the chapter Training at David Geffen School of Drama: A Policy Overview) will receive credit for all School coursework completed prior to their leave, and these veterans will return to Yale with the same enrolled status last held and same academic status.
 The School maintains written records of course work completed by eligible veterans before their leave to ensure that appropriate credit is granted upon their return to the School.

 Emergency Grants

 Students who face unanticipated, unforeseen, and unavoidable financial hardship during the academic year that would likely impact or hinder academic progress may apply to the Financial Aid Office for a one-time emergency grant, typically not to exceed $1,000.
 An emergency grant does not cover recurring expenses; instead, it is intended for students who cannot reasonably resolve an immediate financial difficulty through other means.
 Examples of potentially eligible expenses include, but are not limited to, emergency medical or dental expenses not covered by insurance; replacement of essential personal belongings or temporary housing due to an emergency; and travel costs due to an unexpected crisis, serious illness, or death in the immediate family.
 Emergency grants may also be used for sudden repair of technology that is necessary for a student’s academic program.
 Documentation of expenses (i.e., estimates and/or receipts) is required for all grant requests.
 Students can submit an emergency grant request at https://dgsdinfo.yale.edu/emergency-grant-request.
 Emergency grants are only available during the nine-month academic year.
-The deadline to apply for an emergency grant is May 16, 2024, the last business day of the spring term.
+The deadline to apply for an emergency grant is May 15, 2025, the last business day of the spring term.

 Students Who Do Not Qualify for Financial Aid